A-Toscan/Tic_Tac_Toe/README.md

 Different javascript pages have been created for each section of the game.

 Added also the movement on the board game with X and O.

+Finishing the project with the Winner section showing the Winner's name or the Draw section in case of no winning.

 ## Usage <a name = "usage"></a>